 - by arrangement with the student's History faculty advisor

 Ideally, majors should take the History Core as freshmen.
-The sophomore year should include the U.S. History sequence, as well as one of the HS-300 offerings, and possibly other history electives.
+The sophomore year should include The Study and Writing of History seminar, and possibly other electives.
 Junior and Senior years should be used to complete the remaining requirements.
-Remember that 4 of the 7 electives (12 of the 21 credits for students in the class of 2014 and beyond) must be upper-division electives (HS-200-699), which are distinguished from introductory surveys (HS-100-199) by their substantial reading and writing assignments.
-Note, too, that there is no rule against taking more than the 10 non-Core courses (or the 30 non-Core credits) required to complete the major; our strongest majors usually take additional history courses.
-Beginning with the class of 2014, all majors will have to complete either an honors thesis or one of the senior seminars and colloquia offered by the department.
+Upper-division electives (HIST 4001-4901) and the senior colloquia (HIST 5001-5499) are distinguished from HIST 2001-2899 electives by their substantial reading and writing assignments.
+Note, too, that there is no rule against taking more than the 30 credits required; indeed, our strongest majors usually take additional history courses.